susyjam/3.5-Months-of-Bertelsmann-Scholarship-Data-Track/README.md

 #### My quote of the day: If you want it, work for it
 ![If you want it, work for it][D91.1]

+## Day 92 - D85 #60daysofudacity : Thursday, March  4, 2021

+ 1. Today I Started with the review of Lesson 4:  Practice Project (4.1 - 4.2)
+ 2. The song of the day is https://youtu.be/fJ9rUzIMcZQ A song is awesome
+ 3. My quote of the day: Never give up there is no such thing as an ending just a new beginning
+ 4. Today I had a 8th meeting with the guys from the higher education diploma

+My progress log link on github

+Today I want to motivate @Jonathan Papworth @Jessy Chen @iMartins @Frida @Avinash Kumar @Harkirat Singh @LauraT @Smpsnseun.Udacity @Vipul Aggarwal @Oluwatosin @Olga Gnatenko @hilsia @Gustavo @Richard @Aarthi Alagammai @Viena Baca @Sumnima Thapa @maibelca @Guillermo Fontánez @Ghulam Mustafa @Syed Haider Ali Shah @Agni @Haseeb Ahmed Khan @Aishwarya Nevrekar @Ashish Kumar Panigrahy @Priscila Espinoza @Jaime González @Quyen Nguyen @Mark B. @Andre Vandor de Oliveira  to continue with great enthusiasm in this learning challenge 💜

+#### My quote of the day: Never give up there is no such thing as an ending just a new beginning
+![If you want it, work for it][D92.1]

+####  8th Meeting with the guys from the higher education diploma
+![Meeting with the guys from the higher education diploma][D92.2]